-Breastfeeding–more than just providing food Your breastfed baby enjoys the comfort of your breast and being close to you.
+Breastfeeding–more than just providing food When you can, feed your baby directly at your breast.
+Your breastfed baby enjoys the comfort of your breast and being close to you.
 Breastfeeding helps the two of you bond.
-That’s why it’s best to feed your baby directly at your breast.

 When it’s not possible Sometimes it’s not possible to feed your baby directly at your breast.
 But you can still provide your valuable milk to your precious baby.
 A breast pump will help you.